DChristenson/microblog/README.md

 # Microbog
+v0.4 This update adds database functionality to the microblog program using Flask-SQLAlchemy and Flask-Migrate

 v0.3 This update takes the micro blog template from v0.2 and adds a log in feature and adds the "/login" route and added secret word protection.